Enabling emerging technologies research through key events

 - Innovative production and distribution: robotics, autonomous transportation, advanced manufacturing technologies including 3D printing and fabrication

 - Innovative production and distribution: advanced nano-engineered materials, devises and systems

 - Atomic and molecular systems, quantum technologies, sensors and MEMS

 - Genomics, proteomics, metagenomics, glycomics, etc.

 Applications are accepted at any time and are reviewed regularly.
 Applications should be submitted a minimum of eight weeks before the activity start date.
 Submit your application to email@example.com.

 Outcomes and impact

-The participation of Alberta’s post-secondary institutions in conferences, workshops, competitions and recruitment events is expected to have significant benefits for the province.
-Enabling researchers to attend these events enables both academic and industry-academic collaboration, allows post-secondary institutes to recruit highly-qualified staff to key research projects, provides professional development opportunities, builds Alberta’s reputation as a hub of innovation, and increases the province’s research outputs.
+The participation of Alberta’s post-secondary institutions in workshops, conferences, competitions and recruitment/industry events is expected to have significant benefits for the province.
+Enabling researchers to organize and attend these events enables both academic and industry-academic collaboration, allows post-secondary institutes to recruit highly-qualified staff to key research projects, provides professional development opportunities, builds Alberta’s reputation as a hub of innovation, and increases the province’s research outputs.